StreetScout

 Where is South Perth?

-South Perth is a suburb of Western Australia, Australia.
+South Perth is a suburb of Western Australia, Australia, in the South Perth local government area.

 What is the population of South Perth?